Creative writing

 Further study

-As a creative writing graduate you can develop your creative writing skills further by undertaking postgraduate study at Masters or PhD level.
+As a creative writing graduate, you can develop your creative writing skills further by undertaking postgraduate study at Masters or PhD level, although it's more common for graduates in this field to go in other directions.
 You can also specialise in an area such as screenwriting, the graphic novel, writing for young people, writing poetry, or writing and producing comedy.

 Alternatively, you may want to undertake further vocational training in areas such as teaching, journalism, librarianship or publishing.
 Vocational courses allow you to study in an area in which you would like to have a career.